-The Archdiocese has partnered with Constant Contact, the industry standard in email marketing.
+The Archdiocese has partnered with Constant Contact, the industry leader in email and digital marketing.
 We are excited to be able to provide this valuable product to each Metropolis and parish of the Archdiocese to enhance your digital communications and ministry for FREE!

 Q: When and How Can We Get Started?